Divyansh2903/Config-Vault/README.md

 - **Environment Support** — Development, Staging, and Production environments created automatically with every project
 - **AES-256-GCM Encryption** — Secrets are encrypted at rest; plain-text values never touch the database
 - **Role-Based Access Control** — Owner, Editor, and Viewer roles with granular permissions for revealing and sharing secrets
-- **Secure Secret Sharing** — Generate time-limited, view-limited share links for individual secrets — recipients don't need an account
+- **Secure Secret Sharing** — Generate time-limited, view-limited share links for individual secrets, recipients don't need an account
 - **Secret Rotation Tracking** — Track when secrets were last rotated so nothing goes stale
 - **Bulk .env Import** — Paste a `.env` file during project creation to bootstrap an environment with config entries in one step
 - **Config Duplication** — Copy entries between environments in one click